Banana Pudding Cups (Rich, Creamy & Homemade)

 1. Scalding milk: For a smooth creamy pudding texture, add scalded milk to the flour-sugar mixture.
 You are heating the milk below the boiling point.
 Instructions for how to scald milk are in the recipe for stove top and microwave.

 2. Tempering eggs: You can’t add raw egg yolks to a hot mixture or they will begin to cook and curdle.
 So you have to temper the eggs.
-This simply means mixing some of the hot mixture with the eggs first, then adding it back to the hot mixture.
+This simply means mixing some of the hot milk mixture with the eggs first, then incorporating the tempered eggs back into the hot milk mixture.

 Shortcuts